saucelabs/elemental-next/frontend/docs/29-chrome-driver/csharp.md

 ---
-title: '29: Chrome Driver'
+title: "29: Chrome Driver"
 id: 29-chrome-driver-csharp
-contentUrl: "docs/updated-tips/chrome-driver/29-chrome-driver-csharp"
+contentUrl: "docs/chrome-driver/29-chrome-driver-csharp"
 sidebar_label: Csharp
 text: "It's straightforward to get your tests running locally against Firefox.
 But when you want to run them against a different browser like Chrome, you quickly run into configuration overhead that can seem overly complex and lacking in code examples for getting started."
 number: 29
 publish_date: 2016-11-26
 last_update:
   date: 2023-03-30
 tags:
-  - 'drivers'
+  - "drivers"
-  - 'chromedriver'
+  - "chromedriver"
-  - 'chrome'
+  - "chrome"
-  - 'different browsers'
+  - "different browsers"
 level: 2
 category:
   - fundamentals